 After his stint with the Heat, O'Neal floated around the league, playing for the likes of the Boston Celtics, Phoenix Suns, and Cleveland Cavaliers.

 At the end of his Hall of Fame professional basketball career, Shaq had played 19 seasons and featured in 15 All-Star Games.
 He was a one-time MVP, three-time NBA Finals MVP and earned 12 All-NBA First-Team selections.

 Larger Than Life: Shaq's Shoe Size Matches His Post-Career Stardom

 Nowadays, O'Neal is still around the game of basketball, working as an analyst for TNT on the program "Inside the NBA."

-The former superstar is still hauling in the big bucks from various endorsement deals and investments, and reportedly boasts an estimated net worth of $400 million.
+The former superstar is still constantly trending on social media and hauling in the big bucks from various endorsement deals and investments, and reportedly boasts an estimated net worth of $400 million.

 This article was originally published on April 21, 2021 and has been updated since.

 Enjoy all things sports?

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.